-The Taylor Wimpey standard compound layouts are illustrated in Section 7 of the Production Manual (available on in the section 7 of the Production Manual (available on intervention).
+The Taylor Wimpey standard compound layouts are illustrated in Section 7 of the Production Manual (available on the House).

 When planning and setting up the compound it is critical that the correct size is selected that not only reflects the anticipated numbers of people on site but is also proportionate to the level and speed of build.